gottreu/playing-with-music-with-perl/slidey.md

 ???
 my name's Brian Gottreu and this is playing WITH music with perl

-though it's possible to create audio directly with perl, in real-ish time (demo) that's not the focus
+though it's possible to create audio directly with perl, in real-ish time that's not the focus here

-here's a sonic taste
-play jump.mid

 ---
 name: erg